drwangusm/ARN-LSTM-final/README.md

 There are 302 samples of **NTU RGB+D 60** and 532 samples of **NTU RGB+D 120** need to be ignored.Ref [link](https://github.com/shahroudy/NTURGB-D/blob/master/Matlab/NTU_RGBD_samples_with_missing_skeletons.txt).

-Due to database requirements in this paper, we provide restricted access to the reprocessed dataset[NTU RGB+D 60&120](https://doi.org/10.6084/m9.figshare.27427188.v1)
+Due to database requirements in this paper, we provide restricted access to the reprocessed dataset [NTU RGB+D 60&120](https://doi.org/10.6084/m9.figshare.27427188.v1)

 # Running